Are you having trouble losing weight?

 GLP-1 agonists have been shown to do several things ALL of which are beneficial to the patient with insulin and leptin resistance.

-These medications help with weight loss if used by themselves in patients without diabetes or pre diabetes.
+These medications help with weight loss if used by themselves in patients without diabetes or pre-diabetes (17).

-These medications are approved for the treatment of type II diabetes, but they have special effects for patients without this condition.
+These medications are approved for the treatment of type II diabetes, but they have special effects on patients without this condition.

-One of the main reasons that patients gain weight after losing weight (besides from their damaged metabolism) is due to the rise in leptin that occurs as a result of the unhealthy weight loss.
+One of the main reasons that patients gain weight after losing weight is due to the rise in leptin that occurs as a result of unhealthy weight loss.

 The GLP-1 agonist medications can help reduce that rise in leptin and have been shown to help patients keep off their lost weight.

-This group of medication also reduces insulin resistance and blood sugar.
+This group of medications also reduces insulin resistance and blood sugar (19).